-Global MINDS offers three streams of learning and development opportunities for students from multiple disciplines and at different stages of training.
-The processes, conditions and tools supporting disruptive innovation will be layered into each of the three streams and will be drawn from social innovation lab and social entrepreneurship models.
+Global MINDS offers learning and development opportunities for students from multiple disciplines and at different stages of training.
+The processes, conditions and tools supporting disruptive innovation will be layered into each of the these opportunities and will be drawn from social innovation lab and social entrepreneurship models.

 Social Innovation Lab